We may earn affiliate commissions for the recommended products. Learn more.

 generate-a-strong-password-2

-Here’s how the password managers work and how you can use them to make yourself safer on the web.
+Keep reading to find out how password managers work and how you can use them to make yourself safer on the web.

 What is a password manager?

-And so, instead of memorizing all the login information you use for each site, you only have to remember one master password when using a password manager.
-And thanks to the autosave and autofill features, you’ll be able to connect to all your accounts in just a few clicks.
+Therefore, instead of memorizing all the login information you use for each site, you only have to remember 1 master password when using a password manager.
+Thanks to the autosave and autofill features, you can connect to all your accounts in just a few clicks.

-Forget about using one easy-to-remember password for all accounts or noting down your logins on a sticky note!
-With 1Password, you can make sure that every password is unique and reliably protected against data breaches and sneaky spies.
+Forget about using one easy-to-remember password for all accounts or noting down your logins on a sticky note.
+With NordPass, you can make sure that every password is unique and reliably protected against data breaches and sneaky spies.

 cybernews® score